acidbubbles/vambooru/README.md

 ## Building

-This project is using .NET Core 2.0, Entity Framework (SQL Server) and Angular 4.
+This project is using .NET Core 2.0, Entity Framework (SQL Server) and [Angular 4](https://github.com/angular/angular-cli).

 Either use Visual Studio, or `dotnet build`.

 Run the DB Migration using `Update-Database` in the Package Manager Console.
+You may need to first create the `VamBooru` database.

-You'll also need to create the `VamBooru` data folder, and add any missing configuration entries in `appsettings.json`.
+You'll also need to create the `%TEMP%\VamBooru` data folder.

 ## Testing